Monday 11 August 2025

 Precautionary and control measures

 Before commencing work at a new site, the supervisor should assess the working environment in the first instance to see if there would be any safety or health hazards posed to the workers.
-He/She should then take appropriate measures to reduce the hazards, and inform the workers of those hazards and the arrangements made, e.g.
+Supervisor should then take appropriate measures to reduce the hazards, and inform the workers of those hazards and the arrangements made, e.g.

 2.4 Manual handling operations